genpguides/genp-reddit-backup/config/description.md

-☠️ Community that discusses GenP used to modify Windows Creative Apps and more.
+☠️We're a community that discusses GenP, a tool which is used to alter apps on Windows.
 If you're using a Mac, r/AdobeZii is your best friend.